jorendorff/gc-in-50-lines/README.md

 The question of how all that is organized is called **memory management**.

 Memory management is about knowing where to put things.
-And since your computer's memory is a finite resource, memory management is also about freeing up memory so it can be reused.
+And since your computer&rsquo;s memory is a finite resource, memory management is also about freeing up memory so it can be reused.

-As a programmer you don't do memory management.
+As an application programmer, you don&rsquo;t do memory management.
 But somebody has to.
 The system does it for you.

 It turns out garbage collection is of a piece with allocation and other memory management tasks.
 Not independent.
 The GC we show today will include its own allocator.
-You'll see why.
+You&rsquo;ll see why.